 My EU Pay reserves its rights to reject any Payment Transaction further to its review.

-The Virtual Account Holder shall be able to:
+The Client shall be able to:

 The Payment Order must include the following information, constituting the Payment Details:

 My EU Pay will keep all records and documents relating to the Payment Transactions carried out on an electronic archiving medium: